exonum/exonum-doc/src/get-started/java-binding.md

   service data (collections and their elements) are available only in a "raw" form – without deserialization of the content, which makes their use somewhat difficult.
-- [Time oracle](../advanced/time.md) service is not available, but will be integrated into EJB App soon.
 - Custom Rust services can be added to the application only by modifying and rebuilding thereof.
 - The application supports only one Java service.
 Support of multiple Java